Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Results

-\subsubsection{RQ1: LLM as Translator}
+\subsection{RQ1: LLM as Translator}

-We evaluate RQ1 to examine whether LLMs can faithfully translate instance-level reference explanations $\mathcal{T}_i$ when attribution information is explicitly provided and prompt ambiguity is minimized.
-Due to computational and budgetary constraints, the evaluation is conducted on a subset of 200 observations randomly selected from the test set.

-To ensure balanced representation across prediction outcomes, the sample is stratified to include 50 instances from each prediction category: true positives, true negatives, false positives, and false negatives.
-This design enables a comprehensive assessment of explanation fidelity across correctly and incorrectly classified cases.
+We evaluate RQ1 to examine whether LLMs can faithfully preserve instance-level reference explanations $\mathcal{T}_i$ when the attribution ranking is explicitly provided and output ambiguity is minimized.
+The evaluation is conducted on a stratified subset of 500 test observations, with 125 instances randomly sampled from each prediction category: true positives, true negatives, false positives, and false negatives.
+This design allows the ranking-preservation task to be assessed across both correctly and incorrectly classified cases.

-We observe that the Top-$K$ feature overlap ($\mathrm{Overlap@K}_i$) equals one for the vast majority of instances, regardless of the choice of baseline model or LLM model.
-This indicates that LLM-generated explanations exhibit substantial alignment with the reference rankings in terms of identifying the top-$K$ influential features.

-Given that the mean and median of $\mathrm{Overlap@K}$ is near 1, we refrain from reporting summary measures, and focus on instances where perfect overlap is not achieved, analyzing their frequency and severity.
-As shown in Table~\ref{tab:RQ1_topk}, only four instances exhibit $\mathrm{Overlap@K} < 1$ across all experimental settings.
-Considering that the analysis is conducted on 200 samples at each LLM model, these deviations are rare and also limited in magnitude, suggesting that LLM failures in reproducing the reference feature set under the controlled setting are infrequent.